How To Feel Comfortable In Your Own Skin

-You see, in order to be more comfortable in your skin, you should ask yourself – am I trying to be someone I am not?
+You see, in order to feel comfortable in your own skin, you should ask yourself – am I trying to be someone I am not?

-The moment you realize that there is no actual rule book of who, what and when you need to do or be, it becomes a lot easier to accept, love and support yourself the way you are.
-This is your starting point.
+The moment you realize that there is no actual rule book of who, what, and when you need to do or be, it becomes a lot easier to accept, love, and support yourself the way you are.

 1. Take good care of yourself.